How to Do a Reference Check for Household Staff

 A family reviewing notes during a household employee reference check process

-Hiring someone to work inside your home is one of the most personal decisions you will ever make.
-Unlike a corporate hire, this person will share your private space, interact with your family, and handle your most sensitive routines.
-A strong resume and a polished interview only tell part of the story.
-Reference checks fill in the rest, and they are the single best tool you have to protect your household before extending an offer.
+Hiring someone to work inside your home is a uniquely personal decision.
+This person will share your private space, interact with your family, and become part of your daily life.
+While a strong resume and a polished interview are important, they only tell part of the story.
+A thorough reference check is where you uncover the rest.
+It’s your best tool for understanding a candidate’s true character and dependability, giving you the peace of mind you need to protect your household before extending an offer.

 Contact The Calendar Group to work with a staffing team that conducts thorough reference checks on every candidate we present.